MakerJake01/WJ_Science_Olympiad_info/Detector Build/Force Sensing Device/README.md

 In order to use a chip like a secondary board that can be easily purchased would break this rule.
 However "*surface mount adapter boards*" are allowed.
 This adds complexity as there are additional parts needed for the ADS chip to work.
 Some parts like the ferrite beads could be skipped but its not recommended as they suppress signals on the voltage line.
 There are also two capacitors which protect the chip from voltage spikes.
 The final addition are the three 10k pull up resistors. **Do not** remove these they are needed for I<sup>2</sup>C communication.

 > In short you have to choose between a simpler circuit or more accuracy.

+### Possible changes.
+You could use a [WS2811](https://cdn-shop.adafruit.com/datasheets/WS2811.pdf), [SK6812](https://cdn-shop.adafruit.com/product-files/1138/SK6812+LED+datasheet+.pdf), [WS2812](https://cdn-shop.adafruit.com/datasheets/WS2812.pdf), or other similar addressable LED instead of three individual led.
+This switch would need a change to the code but it would also cut down on the number of parts.
+You would only need one led compared to three and you could cut down the number of resistors used.